 The measure aims to provide suitable support services in line with the needs of cities and municipalities.
-These will build on existing support initiatives, services and tools and be attached to supraregional centres of competence and support structures like the Agencies for Nature-based Climate Action.
+These will build on existing support initiatives, services and tools and be attached to supraregional centres of competence and support structures like the regional agencies for nature-based climate action.